 - You must complete the federally required Entrance Interview.
 The Interview can be found on the Direct Loan Website.
 If you have borrowed a Direct Loan at Emerson College in the past, you do not need to complete another Entrance Interview.

 Note: The following PDFs may not be accessible for assistive technologies.
 If you need assistance accessing this file's contents, please contact finaid [at] emerson.edutitle="Email the Office of Financial Aid".

 View a chart on the Direct Loan process from application to disbursement.

-Loans are disbursed in two equal installments split evenly between Fall and Spring semesters.
-Each disbursement occurs after the add/drop period each semester.
+Loans are disbursed in two equal installments split evenly between each semester, each portion disburses after the Add/Drop period each semester.

-Unsubsidized Direct loans start accruing interest once the loan disburses.
-Unsubsidized loans have a 6 month grace period after the student drops below half-time status, leaves, or graduates.
-Once the grace period has ended repayment begins.
+For Unsubsidized Loans, interest accrues each month after the funds are disbursed to the school.
+Unsubsidized loans have a 6 month grace period after the student drops below half-time status, leaves, or graduates; however, interest does accrue each month while the student is in school.

 There are several repayment options available.
 Students will receive Exit Loan Counseling when they leave school.
-To review repayment information now, review the Federal Student Aid website.
-They also offer helpful interest and repayment calculators to help you better understand your repayment options.
+To review your repayment information now, visit the Federal Student Aid website.
+It also offers helpful interest and repayment calculators to help you better understand your repayment options.

-You can also read our Loan Repayment fact sheet for more information about loan repayment assistance.
+You can also read our Loan Repayment Options page for more information about loan repayment assistance.

-Emerson College’s two year cohort default rate on Direct Loans is 1.4% which is substantially below the national average of 9.1%.
+Emerson College’s two year cohort default rate on Direct Loans is 1.4% which is substantially lower than the national average of 9.1%.